 Choosing a tool such as Postman to design the API will provide many other benefits too, such as rich API testing.
 When the API is designed in Postman, that specification is pre-declared, meaning that testing will be much easier when the API is built.
 This gets much easier once a testing suite is created for the API.

 Development will involve creating the code for the API, implementing the business logic and integrating additional resources such as data sources or even making API calls.

 When you import the OpenAPI specification in Linx, it creates the endpoints as events.
 Once the basic configuration is complete, you can start implementing the logic and integrations.
 For example, you can connect to a SQL Server database and retrieve data based on an input parameter.

-Linx also allows for integration with nearly any data source or application.
-This makes it easier when you do need to make a call to another API, pull data from multiple sources or integrate your API with an existing system.
+Linx also allows for low-code integration with nearly any data source or application.
+This makes it easier when you need to call another API, pull data from multiple sources or integrate your API with an existing system.

 You can debug and test the API in real time with the Debugger throughout the development process.
 When debugging the API, a local server is created where the API is hosted.
 You can use Postman to make API calls to the locally hosted API (using a localhost base URI).
 Doing this lets you quickly see what the output will look like and if the API is behaving as expected.
 Running a version of the API that mimics how it will react when it is live will allow you to spot and solve problems before they occur in production.

 Hosting the API